 \section{Abstract}

-We state and prove a theorem on partitioning of a randomly selected large population into stationary and non-stationary populations by using a property of stationary population identity.
+We state and prove a theorem on the partitioning of a randomly selected large population into stationary and non-stationary components by using a property of stationary population identity.
 Applications of this theorem for practical purposes is summarized at the end.

 \subjclass[2000]{AMS Subject Classification: 92D25}

 \keywords{\emph{Keywords:} Population partitions, stationary population and non-stationary populations}